belle2/basf2/analysis/doc/Variables.rst

 Here is a list of particle identification variables:

 .. warning ::
-  The **standard** global and binary PID variables - namely `electronID`, `pionID`... `binaryPID(pdgCode1, pdgCode2)` - currently use information from all detectors **except for the SVD**.
+  The **standard** global and binary PID variables - namely `electronID`, `pionID`... `binaryPID` - currently use information from all detectors **except for the SVD**.
-  This is because at the moment "physical" SVD :math:`dE/dx` PDFs are available only for some particle hypotheses (:math:`\pi,K,p`) but not for others (:math:`e,\mu`).
+  This is because at the moment "physical" SVD :math:`dE/dx` PDFs are available only for some particle hypotheses (:math:`\pi,K,p`) but not for others (:math:`e,\mu`), which could potentially bias the PID definition.
-  Users can access PID variables that include SVD information via the `pidProbabilityExpert` metafunction, and individual log-likelihoods via the `pidLogLikelihoodValueExpert` metafunction.
+  Users can access at their own discretion PID variables that include SVD information via the `pidProbabilityExpert` metafunction, and individual log-likelihoods via the `pidLogLikelihoodValueExpert` metafunction.
-  This behaviour is meant to be only temporary.
-As soon as SVD PDFs are available for all particle hypotheses, the standard PID variables will include the SVD information back.
+  This behaviour is meant to be only temporary: as soon as SVD PDFs are available for all particle hypotheses and thoroughly validated, the standard PID variables will include the SVD information back.

 .. warning ::
   The **definitions** of the default PID variables have changed between